VaishnavyMenon/QuikTag/README.md

--- CLone repository
+-- Clone repository
 -- Install dependencies: Metamask(Extension in browser), web3 js, node, ganache, npm ..
--- open the project files in VSCode (or any other editor you prefer) -- run 'npm intsall' in terminal
+-- open the project files in VSCode (or any other editor you prefer)
+-- run 'npm intsall' in terminal
 -- run 'npm start' in terminal
 -- project will start running in you local browser
 -- login to metamask from browser
 -- open ganache
    -- click 'quick start'
 -- run 'truffle migrate' in terminal
 -- once it is successful, import accounts from ganache to metamask